Mun Choi: University of Missouri

 On March 1, 2017, Choi became president of the four-campus University of Missouri System.
 On March 25, 2020, Choi agreed to serve as interim Chancellor of the University of Missouri flagship campus in Columbia (MU).
 This position was made permanent on July 28, making Choi the first to be both Chancellor of the University of Missouri in Columbia and President of the University of Missouri System simultaneously.

 In the spring of 2020, students at MU petitioned Choi to remove a bronze statue of Thomas Jefferson, purchased and installed by MU alumni in 2001, from the University of Missouri's Francis Quadrangle.
 Choi instead proposed it be "recontextualized" with input from a task force.
 Choi subsequently rebuked reporters (who are also on the MU journalism faculty) for making what he called "inappropriate" social-media comments about Choi's refusal to remove the statue and characterized the comments as attempts to undermine the university.

 In July 2020, Choi and MU's provost fired the College of Education's dean, and when faced with criticism from some faculty, Choi reportedly demanded administrative support for this decision.
 This removal and its aftermath, along with his response regarding the Jefferson statue, has led to the criticism that Choi brooks no dissent.

 During the fall of 2020, some MU students said that Choi blocked them on Twitter after they expressed COVID-related health and safety concerns about conditions on campus.
 Examples of concerns relate to COVID-19 testing protocols and lack of running water in some campus bathrooms.
 MU alumnus Christopher Bennett threatened legal action on First Amendment grounds over Choi's blocking of student accounts.
 MU justified Choi's actions by stating that he "has been on the receiving end of messages/tweets that were disrespectful and not constructive [and] some contained profanity."

+In April 2026, Mun Choi made the decision to cut funding for MU’s multicultural umbrella organizations.
+Choi cited the need to protect the university from potential federal penalties, specifically referencing the February 2025 federal directive threatening to cut funding to schools maintaining diversity, equity, and inclusion (DEI) programs, despite the fact that MU dissolved its Division of Inclusion, Diversity, and Equity (IDE) in August 2024.
+The five umbrella student groups disendowed include the Legion of Black Collegians, Association of Latin American Students, Asian American Association, Queer Liberation Front, and Four Front.
+Choi reclassified the groups from Sponsored Student Organizations that receive funding through direct allocations from MU's Student Activity Fee to Registered Student Organizations that must request funding from the university's Organization Resource Group with a single event cap of $1,500 and a yearly cap of $3,000.